F-Stack/f-stack/dpdk/doc/guides/nics/nfp.rst

 --------------------

 Some NFP cards support several physical ports with just one single PCI device.
-DPDK core is designed with the 1:1 relationship between PCI devices and DPDK ports, so NFP PMD PF support requires handling the multiport case specifically.
+The DPDK core is designed with a 1:1 relationship between PCI devices and DPDK ports, so NFP PMD PF support requires handling the multiport case specifically.
 During NFP PF initialization, the PMD will extract the information about the number of PF ports from the firmware and will create as many DPDK ports as needed.

-Because the unusual relationship between a single PCI device and several DPDK ports, there are some limitations when using more than one PF DPDK ports: there is no support for RX interrupts and it is not possible either to use those PF ports with the device hotplug functionality.
+Because the unusual relationship between a single PCI device and several DPDK ports, there are some limitations when using more than one PF DPDK port: there is no support for RX interrupts and it is not possible either to use those PF ports with the device hotplug functionality.